chartjs/Chart.js/docs/getting-started/v3-migration.md

 ### Removed

-The following properties and methods were removed during v3 development:
+The following properties and methods were removed:

 #### Chart
 * `Chart.borderWidth`